Kelly Guard: Coaching

+Junior hockey

+In 2012, Guard joined the Prince Albert Raiders coaching staff as their goaltending coach.
+He also served as assistant coach from 2014-2016.

 On November 12, 2021, Hockey Canada announced the rosters for three men's under-17 teams for the Capital City Challenge.
 Guard was named goaltending coach for Canada White.
-The Capital City Challenge served as a one-time event to replace to the World U-17 Hockey Challenge, which was cancelled due to the Covid-19 pandemic.
-It also gave an opportunity to the Canada’s National Women’s Team to compete as part of its centralization schedule.
+The Capital City Challenge served as a one-time event to replace to the World U-17 Hockey Challenge, which was cancelled due to the COVID-19 pandemic.
+It also gave an opportunity to the Canada's National Women's Team to compete as part of its centralization schedule.

 On June 15, 2022, Hockey Canada announced 20 Canadian Hockey League (CHL) coaches for their under-17 and under-18 summer programs, camps, and various events.
 Guard was selected as the goaltending coach for the under-18 side that competed at the Hlinka Gretzky Cup.

+In November 2022, Guard was named goaltending coach for Team Canada at the 2023 World Junior Ice Hockey Championships where they beat the Czech Republic for the gold.

+Professional

+On July 25, 2024, it was announced that Kelly Guard would be joining the Edmonton Oilers' AHL affiliate, the Bakersfield Condors, as their goaltending coach.